kev5/WizCraft/README.md

 ## Inspiration

 Our main inspiration behind this project was to integrate the Myo armband with Unity and learn more about the artificially intelligent bots we could compete with.
-We successfully made a 3D competitive game using Unity and Myo armband.
+We successfully created a 3-D gesture controlled competitive game using Unity and Myo armband.

 ## What it does